-- 3.50 Chapter 8 of the EIA Report confirms that a noise assessment has been undertaken in accordance with the recommendations of ETSU R-97, the method of assessing wind turbine noise recommended by Government guidance, and following the current best practice methods described in the Good Practice Guidance, as endorsed by the Scottish Government.
-It confirms that noise due to the Proposed Development would comply with the requirements of both ETSU R-97 and The Highland Council at the closest, and therefore all receptor locations.
-Compliance with the identified limits also demonstrates that the combined Lochluichart Wind Farm Cluster is capable of operating in compliance with ETSU R 97 when considered cumulatively with the nearby Corriemoillie Wind Farm. - 3.51 The landscape and visual impact assessment, Chapter 9 of the EIA Report, has assessed the potential impacts of the proposed development on nearby occupied properties.
-There are few rural properties with potential to be affected by the proposed development, the nearest being Aultguish Inn, 2.5km to the north of the nearest proposed turbine.
-The four small settlements that occur within a 10km radius of the Proposed Development, include Lochluichart, Grudie, Gorstan and Garve.
-The assessment found that the only significant effects likely to occur as a result of the operation of the proposed wind farm would be on the visual amenity of the visitors and residents of Aultguish Inn, noting that some of the existing operational turbines are already visible. - 3.52 EIA Report Chapter 17 assesses the potential shadow flicker and safety effects of the proposed development.
+3.51 Chapter 8 of the EIA Report and SI confirms that a noise assessment has been undertaken in accordance with the recommendations of ETSU R-97, the method of assessing wind turbine noise recommended by Government guidance, and following the current best practice methods described in the Good Practice Guidance, as endorsed by the Scottish Government.
+It confirms that noise due to the Revised Development would comply with the requirements of both ETSU R-97 and The Highland Council at the closest, and therefore all receptor locations.
+Compliance with the identified limits also demonstrates that the combined Lochluichart Wind Farm Cluster is capable of operating in compliance with ETSU R 97 when considered cumulatively with the nearby Corriemoillie Wind Farm.

+- 3.52 The landscape and visual impact assessment, Chapter 9 of the EIA Report and SI, has assessed the potential impacts of the Revised Development on nearby occupied properties.
+There are few rural properties with potential to be affected by the Revised Development, the nearest being Aultguish Inn, 2km to the north of the nearest proposed turbine.
+The four small settlements that occur within a 10km radius of the Revised Development, include Lochluichart, Grudie, Gorstan and Garve.
+The assessment found that the only significant effects likely to occur as a result of the operation of the proposed wind farm would be on the visual amenity of the visitors and residents of Aultguish Inn, noting that some of the existing operational turbines are already visible. - 3.53 EIA Report Chapter 17 and the SI assesses the potential shadow flicker and safety effects of the Revised Development.
 This notes that guidance on shadow flicker included in the Scottish Governments Onshore wind turbines: planning advice, states that within 10 rotor diameters 'shadow flicker should not be a problem'.
 Thus, only properties within 1,140m of a given wind turbine would potentially be affected.
 Shadow flicker effects are also predicated on the direction of the property in relation to the wind turbines.
 In the UK only properties within 130 degrees either side of north, relative to the wind turbine, can be affected as the sun is always to the south in the UK.
-Given that there are no properties within 1,140m of a turbine, even accounting for a micro-siting allowance of 50m, no potential adverse effects from shadow flicker are predicted. - 3.53 In terms of ice throw, Chapter 17 concludes that the maximum potential disturbance for ice falling from turbines is approximately 1.5 times rotor diameter plus hub height3.
+Given that there are no properties within 1,140m of a turbine, even accounting for a micro-siting allowance of 50m, no potential adverse effects from shadow flicker are predicted. - 3.54 In terms of ice throw, Chapter 17 of the EIA Report concludes that the maximum potential disturbance for ice falling from turbines is approximately 1.5 times rotor diameter plus hub height3.
 This equates to 245m for the proposed scheme.
 There are no properties or roads within this distance of a turbine.
 Nevertheless, the wind turbines would be fitted with vibration sensors to detect any imbalance which might be caused by icing of the blades.
-This enables the operation of machines with iced blades to be inhibited.
+This enables the operation of machines with iced blades to be inhibited. - 3.55 In terms of electricity infrastructure, EIA Report Chapter 15 and the SI confirms that the scheme design has been amended to mitigate the potential effects of existing SSE infrastructure, and thus there are no predicted adverse effects.
+Located at its nearest point, from Turbine T4, a separation distance of approximately 170m has been maintained from this 11kV powerline.
+The Chapter confirms further consultation has been completed confirming there is no gas or water infrastructure located within or in close proximity to the site that requires alteration of the Revised Development layout. - 3.56 In light of the above it is considered that the proposal complies with this policy criterion.